-The NtM No. 2, 10 & 20 give a summary of the (P) and (T) articles that are still in force and a summary of the notices that are still in force regarding the chart correction of the last edition of the Belgian charts.
+The NtM No. 2, 10 & 20 give a summary of the (P) and (T) articles that are still in force and a summary of the notices that are still in force regarding the chart correction for each chart.

 In addition to all that the NtM also list the "Maritime Safety Information" (MSI) that are still in force.
-The MSI are issued by the Maritime Rescue and Coordination Center (MRCC) "Kustwacht Oostende - Afdeling Scheepvaartbegeleiding" (Ostend Coast Guard - Shipping Assistance Division) and mainly contain information about temporary beaconing problems and peculiarities at sea.
+The MSI are issued by the Maritime Rescue and Coordination Center (MRCC) "Ostend - "Afdeling Scheepvaartbegeleiding" (Shipping Assistance Division) and mainly contain information about temporary beaconing problems and peculiarities at sea.